sourabhaprasad/technical-documentation/README.md

 ## Project Structure
 The project consists of the following files:

-index.html: The main HTML file containing the structure of the documentation page. styles.css: The stylesheet file that defines the visual appearance of the form.
+index.html: The main HTML file containing the structure of the documentation page.<br>
+styles.css: The stylesheet file that defines the visual appearance of the form.

 # Preview